Rockstar-321/Rockstar-321/README.md

-- 👋 Hi, I’m @Rockstar-321
+- 👋 Hi, I’m Ramaiah Kunchala
-- 👀 I’m interested in Data Analyst roles
+- 👀 I’m interested in Data Annotation Specialist roles
-- 🌱 I’m currently working professional as a consultant Data Analyst ...
+- 🌱 I’m currently working professional as a consultant Data Analyst
 - 💞️ I’m looking to search new role like Data Analyst Team lead roles
-- 📫 How to reach me like call
+- 📫 How to reach me like call/Email
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...